ignite/web/packages/client-js/README.md

   })
 ```

-A helper method compatible with the swagger-typescript-api API classes generated with the `--single-http-client` if you have generated API classes for your chain's endpoints via their swagger definitions.
+This helper method is compatible with the swagger-typescript-api API classes that are generated with `--single-http-client` by using their Swagger definitions if the generated API classes exist for your chain endpoints.